-Stacy Sykora is a two-time All American, a three-time Olympian, a Silver Medalist, and Texas Sports Hall of Famer, Texas A & M Sports Hall of Famer and USA Medal of Honor recipient.
+Stacy Sykora is a two-time All American, a three-time Olympian, a Silver Medalist, Texas Sports Hall of Famer, Texas A & M Sports Hall of Famer and USA Medal of Honor recipient.
 She is most well known for her passionate and dynamic play as a Libero, which has won her many fans globally.

 Stacy was a trailblazer as the first to ever play the Libero position for the US Women’s Volleyball team, setting a high-standard for those who followed.
 Her career didn’t start out as a Libero though.
 At Texas A&M she played three sports.
 She was an outside hitter on the women's volleyball team earning All-American honors twice.
 She also played basketball for the Aggies.
 Her freshman year she ran track and field and was the Southwest Conference champion in the heptathlon.

 Stacy played with the U.S. Women’s National Volleyball Team for 15 years garnering many awards.
 At the 2000 Olympic Games she was awarded Best Passer; at the 2004 Olympic Games she earned Best Defender, and at the 2008 Olympic Games she won a silver medal with Team USA.
 In 2010, she was awarded Best Libero and Best Defender at the World Championships and was named USA Volleyball Player of the Year.